 - Fold the side flaps of the cardstock to make the envelope edges.

 - Next, you will need to use the scissors to cut out the Chinese character shape off the template.
 Be careful and take your time.
-To make things easier, you can cut the character in sections (you only need to be able to trace the inside of the template).
+To make things easier, you can cut the character into sections (you only need to be able to trace the inside of the template).

 - With your gold metal pen, trace the Chinese character onto the front of the cardstock Chinese new year red envelope.
 Don’t worry if you make a mistake – you can always go back and redraw your lines after you have finished tracing.